nexpid/CloudSync/README.md

 - [Discord application](https://discord.com/developers/applications)[^2]
 - Randomly generated JWT secret[^3]

-Create a `.dev.vars` file based on `.dev.vars.example` with all of your secrets filled in.
-Then run:
+Create a `.dev.vars` file based on `.dev.vars.example` with all of your secrets filled in, then run:

 ```bash
 # publish secrets